LiliaFramework/Lilia/docs/docs/hooks/gamemode_hooks.md

 **Description:**

 Determines if a player can use a specific command.
-Return `false` to block usage.
+Returning either `true` or `false` overrides the normal permission logic; returning `nil` falls back to the default checks.

 **Parameters:**